 Python module and CLI for hashing of file system directories.

-A lightweight python module and tool for computing the hash of any directory based on its files' structure and content.
+A lightweight python module and CLI for computing the hash of any directory based on its files' structure and content.

-- Supports any hashing algorithm of Python's built-in
+- Supports all hashing algorithms of Python's built-in

 - Multiprocessing for up to 6x speed-up

 The hash is computed according to the Dirhash Standard, which is designed to allow for consistent and collision resistant generation/verification of directory hashes across implementations.

 from dirhash import dirhash dirpath = "path/to/directory" dir_md5 = dirhash(dirpath, "md5") pyfiles_md5 = dirhash(dirpath, "md5", match=["*.py"]) no_hidden_sha1 = dirhash(dirpath, "sha1", ignore=[".*", ".*/"])

 dirhash path/to/directory -a md5 dirhash path/to/directory -a md5 --match "*.py" dirhash path/to/directory -a sha1 --ignore ".*" ".*/"